wangarimwenda/findme/README.md

-# 🚨 Panic Alert Web App
+# 🚨 Maandamano Alert Web App

 A lightweight emergency alert web app that captures a user’s live location and sends it via email to a designated contact using **EmailJS**.
 It also displays the user’s location on an interactive map powered by **Leaflet.js** and **OpenStreetMap**.